arvind69-devil/Random-Bookmark-Opener/PRIVACY_POLICY.md

 ### Third-Party Services
 - The extension does not use any third-party services or APIs.
+- Only use github and paypal domain to open developer support pages.
 ### Contact Us
 If you have any questions about this privacy policy, please contact us at:
 - GitHub: https://github.com/arvind69-devil/Random-Bookmark-Opener